North Korea says U.S., South Korea will face new threats for military drills | Law-Order

 She accused South Korea of "treacherous treatment" for going ahead with the drills shortly after a hotline between Pyongyang and Seoul was reconnected in a bid to ease tensions.
 North Korea's reaction to the drills threatens to upend efforts by South Korean President Moon Jae-in to reopen a joint liaison office https://www.reuters.com/world/china/exclusive-north-south-korea-talks-over-summit-reopening-liaison-office-sources-2021-07-28/?taid=6100faa3cb40370001903d27&utm_campaign=trueAnthem:+Trending+Content&utm_medium=trueAnthem&utm_source=twitter that Pyongyang blew up last year and to hold a summit as part of efforts to restore relations.

+U.S. Department of Defense spokesman Martin Meiners declined to comment on the North Korean statement and said it was against policy to comment on training.
+"Combined training events are a ROK-U.S. bilateral decision, and any decisions will be a mutual agreement," he said, using the initials of South Korea's official name.

-South Korea's defence ministry said on Monday the timing, scale and formation of the drills were not yet finalised.
-The U.S. Forces Korea declined to comment, citing its policy.
+A spokesman for South Korea's defence ministry declined to comment on the preliminary drills during a briefing on Tuesday, and said the two countries were still discussing the timing, scale and method of the regular exercises.
 The United States stations around 28,500 troops in South Korea as a legacy of the 1950-1953 Korean War, which ended in an armistice rather than a peace deal, leaving the peninsula in a technical state of war.

 The exercises have been scaled back in recent years to facilitate talks aimed at dismantling Pyongyang's nuclear and missile programmes in return for U.S. sanctions relief.
 But the negotiations collapsed in 2019, and while both North Korea and the United States say they are open to diplomacy, both also say it is up to the other side to take action.